From Geometric Ratios to Functions of a Real Variable

 Cosecant is an odd function, inheriting this property from sine: csc(−θ)=sin(−θ)1=−sinθ1=−cscθ.
 Its period is 2π, the same as sine.

-In right triangle trigonometry, cosecant equals hypotenuse over opposite — a ratio that is always greater than 1 for acute angles, since the hypotenuse exceeds every leg.
+For acute angles, the right-triangle definition always gives a value greater than 1, since the hypotenuse exceeds every other side.
 The general function preserves this: the absolute value of cosecant is always at least 1.

 Cosecant appears less frequently in elementary problems than sine, cosine, or tangent, but it plays a significant role in the Pythagorean identity 1+cot2θ=csc2θ, in certain identities and formula derivations, and in calculus (as the derivative of −cotθ and in various integrals).